DSACMS/iv-cbv-payroll/doc/adr/0003-security-scans.md

 bundle-audit checks our Ruby dependencies against a database of known CVE numbers.

-### Yarn Audit
+### Npm Audit

-yarn audit checks our Javascript dependencies against a database of known CVE numbers.
+npm audit checks our Javascript dependencies against a database of known CVE numbers.

 ### OWASP ZAP